mojopages/api-documentation/source/includes/_changelog.md

 Date | Changes
 --------- | -----------
-11/13/2015 | Added Menu Url to partner listings and changed documentation from MojoPages to LocalStack 6/29/2015 | Changed how we handle closed hours, day must now be left out of hours hash 5/8/2015 | Added Description and changed listing_status in POST and PUT partner listings
+6/3/2016 | Added initial social and listing endpoints for API V2 11/13/2015 | Added Menu Url to partner listings and changed documentation from MojoPages to LocalStack 6/29/2015 | Changed how we handle closed hours, day must now be left out of hours hash 5/8/2015 | Added Description and changed listing_status in POST and PUT partner listings